aasish/userIntentDataset/README.md

 # User Intent Prediction Datset
-The goal is to let intelligent agents interpret and learn high-level user intents which span multiple mobile apps, e.g., to plan a dinner we may need to use Yelp, Maps, SMS, etc.
+The goal is to let intelligent agents interpret and learn high-level user intents which span multiple mobile apps, e.g., to plan a dinner we may need to use Yelp -> Maps -> SMS, etc.

 # Contents

-## App Descriptions provided by Google Play

-## Constructed Graphs

-## Graph Labeling Output

-## Embedding Vectors

-## Seed Cluster Distribution
+## App2Vec
+There are several ways to train app embeddings.
+You can use doc2vec on app descriptions to project each app into a semantic space.
+Alternatively, you can collect stream of app invocations from people's smart phones and treat it as a corpus of words and apply word2vec.

 ## App Sequence Data
 In sequence_labeling directory you will find following: